-1For this calculation, all district park-sized open spaces within and up to 400m from the Study Area boundaries have been included.
-Citywide open spaces and sporting spaces have not been included.
+1For this calculation, all district park-sized open spaces within and up to 400m from the Study Area boundaries have

 2Minimum area required in 2021/2041 has not been calculated for pocket parks/ plazas and open spaces in road reserve.

-3This area excludes the area for the proposed Community Hub attached to the proposed Central Park.
+3This area excludes the area for the proposed Community Hub attached to the proposed Town Park.